Pennsylvania Dutch: Immigration to America

-The Pennsylvania Dutch during the American Revolutionary War
+Pennsylvania Dutch during the American Revolutionary War

 The Pennsylvania Dutch composed nearly half of the population of the Province of Pennsylvania.
 The Fancy Dutch population generally supported the Patriot cause in the American Revolution; the nonviolent Plain Dutch minority did not fight in the war.
 Heinrich Miller of the Holy Roman Principality of Waldeck (1702-1782), was a journalist and printer based in Philadelphia, and published an early German translation of the Declaration of Independence (1776) in his newspaper Philadelphische Staatsbote.
 Miller, having Swiss ancestry, often wrote about Swiss history and myth, such as the William Tell legend, to provide a context for patriot support in the conflict with Britain.

 Frederick Muhlenberg (1750–1801), a Lutheran pastor, became a major patriot and politician, rising to be elected as Speaker of the U.S. House of Representatives.

+The Pennsylvania Dutch contribution to the war effort was notable: